The top 8 bathroom adaptations for the elderly

 Fortunately, there are many different options to help make your tub or shower safer for elderly people.
 For example, you might consider adding plastic bathroom safety rails.
 This is a simple fix that can make a big difference to overall bathroom safety.

 For people with more complex mobility problems, a bath lift or hoist is a good option.
-If you have a small bathroom, a wet room might be a sensible choice, although they can be more expensive since it requires a larger restructure.
+If you have a small bathroom, a wet room might be a sensible choice, although they can be more expensive since it requires a larger restructuring.

 If you want to continue enjoying luxurious hot baths for many years to come, you can easily achieve this by installing a walk-in bath, or if you prefer an energising shower, installing a walk-in shower will meet your needs.